Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 {{ blogstyle | scssify }}
 </style>

 Soundfonts are great for making music quickly.
-With no learning or configuration, you can play samples from a variety of instruments and not-instruments.
+With no learning or configuration, you can play samples from a variety of instruments.

-I wanted to make soundfont music on FL Studio Mac.
+I wanted to make soundfont music on [FL Studio](https://www.image-line.com/flstudio/) Mac.

 There was a nice soundfont plugin for FL Studio Windows, but the (third-party) source code was lost, and would not be ported.